DhruvMakwana/dhruvmakwana.github.io/_posts/2020-07-09-ResNet Paper Explained.md

 ### Shortcut Connections

 Practices and theories that lead to shortcut connections have been studied for a long time.
-Concurrent with this work, ​“highway networks”​ present shortcut connections with gating functions.
+Concurrent with this work, ​**“highway networks”**​ present shortcut connections with gating functions.
 These gates are data-dependent and have parameters, in contrast to identity shortcuts that are parameter-free.
 When a gated shortcut is “closed” (approaching zero), the layers in highway networks represent non-residual functions.
 On the contrary, resnet formulation always learns residual functions; resnet identity shortcuts are never closed, and all information is always passed through, with additional residual functions to be learned.

 ## Deep Residual Learning